 We will also build a splash pad next to the pool, for free public use.

-The Ōtaki Pool is closed for an estimated eight months from 24 February 2017 while work is carried out.
+The Ōtaki Pool closed in late February 2017 for the work to be carried out.
+The rebuild is on track to be completed by the end of 2017.
 During the pool closure Ōtaki residents will be able to swim for free at Council’s pools.

 Find out more about our Ōtaki Pool redevelopment.

 We will invest in the Kāpiti College performing arts centre, subject to an appropriate agreement about the community use of the centre.

 This will provide our community with access to facilities years before our previous plans would have allowed.

 We will revisit the development of a community events facility as part of the next long term plan.